The Brain: Broca's and Wernicke's Areas and the Circle of Willis

 - Right and left anterior cerebral artery

-- Anterior communicating artery (not paired)
+- Anterior communicating artery (which is not paired)

 - Right and left internal carotid artery